 Inspired by Victorian mourning jewellery, Bloodmilk Jewels was born after the creator suffered a bereavement herself.
 They hand craft beautiful pieces to order, like crying eye necklaces, massive spider rings and snake rib earrings.
 They work with silver, but they oxidise it so it’s more of a gray, and onyx, giving every piece a stormy feel.
-They’re an American brand, based in Philadelphia, so you’d have to pay for shipping etc if you’re based in the UK like me.
+They’re an American brand, based in Philadelphia, so you’d have to pay for shipping etc if you’re based in the UK.

 Bloody Mary Metal